Green Fins Certified Membership

 Certified Bronze are members that scored 200 or less

-Operations that score 201 or higher are classed as a Restricted Member and will need to be reassessed to receive membership benefits.
+Operations that score 201 or higher are classed as Restricted Members and will need to be reassessed to receive membership benefits.

 What are the benefits of being a Green Fins Member?